Featuring Magnascent (Nascent) Iodine

 - Other myelin disorders

-Why Magnascent Iodine: Magnascent Iodine is the most absorbable and instantly useable of any Iodine supplement on earth.
+Why Magnascent Iodine: Magnascent Iodine is among the most absorbable and instantly useable of any Iodine supplement on earth.
 It’s atomic form of Iodine is the exact form of Iodine that the body uses.
 Because the atoms are held apart magnetically is why it is called Magnascent Iodine.

 Iodine is Essential for Making Thyroid Hormones